aome510/spotify-player/README.md

 To go to the shortcut help page, press `?` or `C-h` (default shortcuts for `OpenCommandHelp` command).

+**Tips**:

+- you can search in the shortcut help page (and some other pages) using `Search` command
+- `RefreshPlayback` can be used to manually update the playback status.
+- `RestartIntegratedClient` is useful when user wants to switch to another audio device (headphone, earphone, etc) without restarting the application, as the integrated client will be re-initialized with the new device.

 List of supported commands:

 | Command                        | Description                                                             | Default shortcuts  |